YGYJ-max/GlowYOLO/README.md

-Paper submitted to Engineering Research Express; the complete code will be uploaded after acceptance.
+The complete source code will be made publicly available on GitHub upon acceptance of this paper.